divyadhimaan/lld-playground/concepts/design-patterns/abstract-factory.md

-# Abstract Factory: Design Pattern
+# Abstract Factory: Creational Design Pattern

-> A creational design pattern that lets you produce families of related objects without specifying their concrete classes.
+> lets you produce families of related objects without specifying their concrete classes.
 >
 > It's a factory of factories that creates objects that are designed to work together.